 During a break, I tried the machine out myself.
 I tried holding each of my hands in turn near the device, but the wheel did not spin.
 I tried concentrating, mentally directing energy at the device…still nothing.
 Then I tried relaxing and casually intending the wheel to move.
 Again, nothing.
 Various other people tried it too—sometimes the wheel moved, sometimes it didn’t, even for the same person.
 But no one appeared to be able to spin the wheel very fast, regardless of their apparent proficiency in t’ai chi.
 One explanation, of course, is that our ch’i wasn’t very strong.
 The more tempting explanation is that the device doesn’t actually measure anything.

 The Spin Doctor

 When you get right down to it, I can no more prove that ch’i isn’t moving the wheel than that there’s no such thing as a unicorn.
 But I really don’t buy it.
-If there is even such a thing as ch’i, I have no particular reason to expect it would cause an object nearby to rotate.
-On the other hand, if I needed some way of assessing my mental or physical health other than introspection, there are any number of gadgets I could buy for that same $150 that would tell me things I find genuinely useful, such as my body temperature, blood pressure, skin resistance, or brainwave activity.
-And saving money definitely enhances my ch’i. —Joe Kissell
+(And I’m not the only one to regard this claim with some suspicion.)
+Even if ch’i truly does exist in a non-metaphorical form, I have no particular reason to expect it would cause an object nearby to rotate.
+On the other hand, if I needed some way of assessing my mental or physical health other than introspection, there are any number of gadgets I could buy for that same $189 that would tell me things I find genuinely useful, such as my body temperature, blood pressure, skin resistance, or brainwave activity.
+And saving money definitely enhances my ch’i.